 - 1. We observed selected City Council meeting minutes for compliance with Chapters 21, 372.13(6) and 380 of the Code of Iowa. - 2.
 We obtained an understanding of the City's internal controls to determine if proper control procedures are in place and incompatible duties, from a control standpoint, are not performed by the same employee. - 3.
 We observed surety bond coverage for compliance with Chapter 64 of the Code of Iowa. - 4.
 We obtained and observed the City Clerk's financial reports and selected bank reconciliations to determine whether the bank balances properly reconciled to the general ledger account balances and monthly financial reports provided to the City Council. - 5.
 We scanned City funds for consistency with the City Finance Committee's recommended Uniform Chart of Accounts (COA) and to determine required funds and fund balances are properly maintained and accurately accounted for. - 6.
-The City had no investments. - 7.
+We observed the City's fiscal year 2021 Annual Financial Report to determine whether it was completed and accurately reflects the City's financial information. - 7.
+The City had no investments. - 8.
 We scanned depository resolutions, the City's investment policy and reporting of unclaimed property to the State of Iowa to determine compliance with Chapters 12C.2, 12B.10B and 556.1(12) of the Code of Iowa.

-- 8. We scanned debt, including general obligation and revenue bonds/notes, and related transactions for proper authorization and compliance with Chapters 75, 384 and 403.9 of the Code of Iowa and to determine whether the debt and related proceeds and repayments were properly accounted for. - 9.
-We scanned selected tax increment financing (TIF) transactions, including receipts, disbursements and transfers, for compliance and accurate accounting, including compliance with the TIF reporting requirements of Chapter 384.22 of the Code of Iowa. - 10.
-We observed the City's TIF debt certification forms filed with the County Auditor, including requests for collection of reduced TIF amounts and to decertify certain TIF obligations, as applicable, for proper support and compliance with Chapter 403.19(6) of the Code of Iowa. - 11.
-We traced selected receipts to accurate accounting and consistency with the recommended COA. - 12.
-The City had no voter approved levies. - 13.
-We traced selected disbursements to proper approval, adequate supporting documentation, accurate accounting and consistency with the recommended COA and compliance with the public purpose criteria established by Article III, Section 31 of the Constitution of the State of Iowa. - 14.
-We traced transfers between funds to proper authorization and accurate accounting and to determine whether transfers were proper. - 15.
-We traced selected payroll and related transactions to proper authorization and accurate accounting and determined whether payroll was proper. - 16.
+- 9. We scanned debt, including general obligation and revenue bonds/notes, and related transactions for proper authorization and compliance with Chapters 75, 384 and 403.9 of the Code of Iowa and to determine whether the debt and related proceeds and repayments were properly accounted for. - 10.
+We scanned selected tax increment financing (TIF) transactions, including receipts, disbursements and transfers, for compliance and accurate accounting, including compliance with the TIF reporting requirements of Chapter 384.22 of the Code of Iowa. - 11.
+We observed the City's TIF debt certification forms filed with the County Auditor, including requests for collection of reduced TIF amounts and to decertify certain TIF obligations, as applicable, for proper support and compliance with Chapter 403.19(6) of the Code of Iowa. - 12.
+We traced selected receipts for accurate accounting and consistency with the recommended COA. - 13.
+The City had no voter approved levies. - 14.
+We traced selected disbursements to proper approval, adequate supporting documentation, accurate accounting and consistency with the recommended COA and compliance with the public purpose criteria established by Article III, Section 31 of the Constitution of the State of Iowa. - 15.
+We traced transfers between funds to proper authorization and accurate accounting and to determine whether transfers were proper. - 16.
+We traced selected payroll and related transactions to proper authorization and accurate accounting and determined whether payroll was proper. - 17.
 We observed the annual certified budget for proper authorization, certification and timely amendment.

 Based on the performance of the procedures described above, we identified various findings and recommendations for the City.
 Our findings and recommendations are described in the Detailed Findings and Recommendations section of this report.
-Unless reported in the Detailed Findings and Recommendations, items of non-compliance were not noted during the performance of the specific procedures listed above.
+Unless reported in the Detailed Findings and Recommendations, no exceptions were noted during the performance of the specific procedures listed above.